 We often get calls from upset Georgians asking whether they can sue for purely emotional damages without a physical injury and the answer is usually, “no.” The State of Georgia for over 100 years has decided to draw a bright line distinction between a claim flowing from a physical injury to claims flowing purely from shock, horror, fear or harassment.
 The public policy behind this thinking is that in the face of a gruesome accident on a street corner, one might have 20 passersby, each filing a lawsuit claiming emotional damages.
 To ward off this scenario, Georgia Courts fashioned the “impact rule.”
-With the recent Court of Appeals decision in Oliver v.
-McDade rendered in July 2014, that may all be changing.
+With the Court of Appeals decision in Oliver v.
+McDade and the Supreme Court ruling that upheld it, that may all be changing.

 Georgia’s impact rule generally reads as follows; “In a claim concerning negligent conduct, a recovery for emotional distress is allowed only where there is some impact on the plaintiff, and that impact must be a physical injury.”
 Ryckeley v.
 Callaway, 261 Ga.
 828 (1992)

 The rule has three requirements that must be met for a claim for personal injury to proceed: (1) a physical impact to the plaintiff (hitting the dashboard, hitting the ground, the impact of a bullet) ; (2) the physical impact causes physical injury to the plaintiff (there must be a bruise, cut or other medical evidence of a physical injury) ; and (3) the physical injury to the plaintiff causes suffering or distress.

 It is the last prong that usually is lacking when callers want to discuss the horror of what they have seen.
 For example, we had a client who was in a bad accident where his good friend lost his eye and blood went everywhere in the truck.
 While our client could recover for his own physical injury, he could not recover damages for the horror of seeing his friend hurt.